legerch/TransferEase/README.md

 # 3. How to use
 ## 3.1.
 Usage

-Please refer to `TransferManager` class documentation for more details
+Please refer to `tease::TransferManager` class documentation for more details

 ## 3.2.
 Logs management